 What does a conscious consumer do?
 Well, imagine you run out of shampoo and run to Target to get a new one.

-A conscious consumer wouldn’t just grab any shampoo based on the label or terms like all-natural; they learn about what’s safe and what’s not, and they pay attention to greenwashing attempts.
+A conscious consumer wouldn’t just grab any shampoo based on the label or terms like all-natural; they learn about what’s safe and what’s not and pay attention to greenwashing attempts.

-Once they’re at home, they note how both they and their children respond to certain products and ingredients.
+Once they’re at home, they note how both they and their children respond to specific products and ingredients.

-If you’re looking for a place to dive in and do some research, check out the Environmental Working Group or EWG to get started.
+If you’re looking for a place to dive in and research, check out the Environmental Working Group or EWG to get started.

 3. Follow the Clean Fifteen and Dirty Dozen